gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

 - [ ] (Team) and (On-Prem and Cloud Without IGS addon): Limited to 5 monthly requests
 - [ ] With IGS: Unlimited requests

+### Access Request Notification Routing Rule (cloud only)

+- [ ] Test the default integration rule notifies using default settings
+- [ ] Test creating a custom rule that overwrites the default rule (default recipients should not be notified)
+- [ ] Test update rule to a different recipient (the previous recipient should not be notified)
+- [ ] Test email recipient notification works if applicable (eg slack)
+- [ ] Test a rule with multiple recipients and channels (eg slack)
+- [ ] Test multiple rules with different condition notifies correctly
+- [ ] Test deleting all rules, notifications fallbacks to the default (deleted rules should not be notified)
+- [ ] Test pre-defined predicate expressions from default editor work as match condition

 ### Creating Access Requests (Role Based)